TanAlex/tech_notes/DockerSwarm/README.md

 Traefik instance here can help, it works just like a reverse proxy.
 So based on a `frontend rule` like `"traefik.frontend.rule=PathPrefixStrip:/www`, it will allow the request to be redirected/forwared to the `backend` service for the Web UI app

-This will be the same for `backtier` applications.
+This will be the same for `backtier` applications.<br>
 You might want to run a few `backtier` app too
 * One backend OSS app listening on port 60001
 * One backend Billing app listening on port 60002
-* One backend media app listing on port 60003 and you want to access them from the `fronttier` containers using URL like these:
+* One backend media app listing on port 60003

+You want to access them from the `fronttier` containers using URL like these:
 * Backend OSS app: http://backtier/oss/v1
 * Backend Billing app:  http://backtier/billing/v1
 * Backend Media app: http://backtier/media/v1
 * Backend Media app version 2: http://backtier/media/v2

-Now we need a 2nd Traefik instance to handle these ones Both of these 2 Traefik instances will listen on port 80 and 443, but only the `fronttier` Traefik instance docker container exposed/mapped to Node port 80 and 443, the `backtier` mapped to different ports or simply no need to map to Node Ports
+Now we need a 2nd Traefik instance to handle these ones<br>
+Both of these 2 Traefik instances will listen on port 80 and 443, but only the `fronttier` Traefik instance docker container exposed/mapped to Node port 80 and 443, the `backtier` mapped to different ports or simply no need to map to Node Ports

 All the frontend containers can use http://backtier to access the `backtier` Traefik service anyway.

 Because we allow any container to deploy on any hosts to provide maximum flexibility, we will use a trick to differenciate which contains should be managed by which Traefik instance

-The way to achieve that is to use a tag on the Traefik service like `"--constraints=tag==traefik-fronttier"` All the containers with a tag like `traefik-tags=traefik-fronttier` will be associated only to the "fronttier" Traefik instance
+The way to achieve that is to use a tag on the Traefik service like `"--constraints=tag==traefik-fronttier"`<br>
+All the containers with a tag like `traefik-tags=traefik-fronttier` will be associated only to the "fronttier" Traefik instance<br>
 The same type of config works for backtier apps as well.

 ## Traefik service act as load-balancer